ctechfilmuniversity/lecture_ss23_creative_coding_for_beginners/docs/01_exercises/05_loops/README.md

 ![pattern_01](img/pattern_01.png)

-*Submission*: Add a link to the example and your explanation as text in your OwnCloud file.
+*Submission*: Add a link to your sketch in your OwnCloud file.

 #### Task 05.03 - Interactive Parameters

 Make your pattern interactive by mapping at least one changeable visual characteristics to, e.g., the mouse and / or keys.

-*Submission*: Add a link to the example and your explanation as text in your OwnCloud file.
+*Submission*: Add a link to your sketch in your OwnCloud file.

 ---